Honey Joys are the sweet, crunchy and golden treats that you may have first discovered at a kids party many years ago.

 - Use fresh corn flakes and local honey where possible for maximum crunch and flavour.

-- Substitute granulated sugar for caster sugar if necessary.
+- You can substitute granulated sugar for caster sugar if necessary.

 - Melt butter, sugar and honey over low heat and ensure sugar has dissolved and butter melted before bringing to a boil.